 - The acronym FINA, all in capital letters, refers to the International Swimming Federation.

-MI APOSTILLE: World Swimming Championships
+World Swimming Championships

 The World Swimming Championships is the ultimate international competition for water sports.
 It is carried out since 1973 by the International Swimming Federation (FINA).
 Currently it takes place every odd year.
 The focal point of the championships are swimming competitions, disputed in a pool of 50 m.
 Besides swimming competitions they are held in open water, synchronized swimming, diving and water polo.